-Name of child Date of birth Name of School: ent for Education and Dorset Council Guidance on summer bord to mainstream education.
-I wish to make a request for the Reception Year group for September (enter appropriate year) after their 5 th birthday.
+Name of child Date of birth Name of School: children I wish to delay epartment for Education and Dorset Council Guidance on summer born entry into mainstream education.
+I wish to make a request for the nto the Reception Year group for September (enter appropriate year) after their 5 th birthday.